AntoineSoetewey/statsandr/content/faq.md

 You can support the development of this blog via the [support page](/support/).
 Thanks in advance for your support, any help is greatly appreciated!

+## 11. Can you link to my website?

+Thanks for your interest.
+Unfortunately I don't do link trading.

+I link to content that I think will help my readers learn something about statistics or R at the time I write each article.

+If you have a relevant contribution to an article, feel free to post it in the comments of that article.
+It is an excellent way to contribute to the ongoing discussion and readers will be able to check your work.

-## 11. I have a question that is not mentioned here.
+## 12. I have a question that is not mentioned here.

-If you still have questions you can [contact me](/contact/).
+If you still have a question that is not mentioned here you can [contact me](/contact/).

 [&uarr; Back to top](#top)